Dr Phillip Sidney Horky, AM (Chicago), PhD (Southern California)

 - Horky, Phillip Sidney (2020).
 'Anonymus Iamblichi, On Excellence (Peri Aretes): A Lost Defense of Democracy.'.
 In Early Greek Ethics.
 Wolfsdorf, D. Oxford: Oxford University Press.
 262-292.

 - Horky, Phillip Sidney (2020).
 'Approaches to the Pythagorean Acusmata in the Early Academy'.
-In Plato's Academy: Its Workings and History.
+In Plato's Academy: Its Workings and its History.
 Kalligas, P., Balla, C., Baziotopoulou-Valavani, E. & Karasmanis, V. Cambridge: Cambridge University Press.
 167-187.

 - Horky, Phillip Sidney & Johnson, Monte Ransome (2020).
 'On Law and Justice Attributed to Archytas of Tarentum'.
 In Early Greek Ethics.
 Wolfsdorf, D. Oxford: Oxford University Press.
 455-490.